-Dr. Rosenbaum designed the camp to have a half day each of computer learning and sports, ensuring a mind and body balance.
+Dr. Rosenbaum designed the camp to have a half day each of computer learning and sports, ensuring our famous mind and body balance.
 Inspired by Seymour Papert, the pioneer in artificial intelligence who invented the LOGO language, the program allows each child to define their own project and learn by discovery.
 This required a teaching ratio of 4:1 and exceptional counselors, encouraged to innovate.
-These same core values still drive TIC today, more than 30 years later.
+These same core values still drive TIC today, more than 35 years later.

 In 2008, Karen recruited Emily Riedel (pronounced “REED-el”) in preparation for her retirement.
 After providing three decades of leadership, Karen retired in 2012 and Emily became the Owner/Director of the next generation of TIC Summer Camp.